-Fill your pan with about an inch to two inches of oil and turn up the temp to roughly medium high heat.
-The pan you use will really effect this temperature so be ready to adjust as needed and learn about how hot you want it with your tools at hand.
+Fill your pan with about an inch to two inches of oil and turn up the temp to roughly medium-high heat.
+The pan you use will really affect this temperature so be ready to adjust as needed and learn about how hot you want it with your tools at hand.
 What you are looking for is the oil to be hot enough that the outside becomes golden brown about the same time the dough inside finishes cooking.
-The heat is very important and hard to explain in words, but with practice you will get it.
+The heat is very important and hard to explain in words, but with practice, you will get it.
 My stove is numbered one through 10 and I normally start off at seven and end up lowering it to 6 or 6.5.
-A good rule of thumb the thicker your bread the lower the heat and longer the cook time.
+A good rule of thumb the thicker your bread the lower the heat and longer the cooking time.

 Gently lower the dough into the oil away from yourself.
 Oil is hot and it bubbles and spits sometimes.
 It will bubble and float if your oil is hot enough.
 If it starts to smoke you have it too hot.
 Depending on the thickness the dough it will take about a minute of cooking before you turn it with the tongs.
 Cook until golden on both sides.
 Do not be afraid to lift and check the bottom.
 If your initial heat was too low you may have to flip more than once, but once you get the hang of it you should only have to cook each side once.

 If somehow not all the fry bread is eaten that first day or two it will harden.
-I like it hard with a bit of melted cheese on it to eat with eggs or soak up stew.
+I like it hard with a bit of melted cheese on it to eat with eggs or soak up a stew.
 But not everyone does.
-The solution is either to dampen it and throw it in the micro wave, or you can use the trick I use for cookies that harden.
+The solution is either to dampen it and throw it in the microwave, or you can use the trick I use for cookies that harden.
 Take a plastic bag and put the hardened pieces in it and a slice of fresh regular bread.
-Let it set over night and by morning the bread should be hard and the fry bread or cookies should be soft again.
+Let it sit overnight and by morning the bread should be hard and the fry bread or cookies should be soft again.
 How this magic works I cannot tell you, but it usually does.